 - Since the veil thins the closer we get to Samhain or Halloween, it increases the opportunity to spot Fae!
 Learn more about how to incorporate Fae mythology origins or different types of Fae into your spiritual practice.

 - The harvest season of October is traditionally a time for protection magic as well.
 You’ll see this rooted in the history of pumpkin and turnip carvings to guard the home and people from sinister or evil spirits.
-Draw or design your pumpkins with sigils, bind runes, symbols, or spiritual meanings you’re drawn to, like sacred geometry or the pentagram.
+Draw or design your pumpkins with sigils, bind runes, symbols, animals, or spiritual meanings you’re drawn to, like sacred geometry or the pentagram.

 - Embrace all things October: decorations, pumpkin spice everything, cozy blankets, bonfires, or whatever your heart and spirit connect to!
 Have fun, be free of judgment, and celebrate this wonderful season.